kailash-manasarovar/statement/docs/timeline/2021/december.md

     ![The nurse profile](../../content/images/fake-accounts/nurse2.png)

     - The message very much suggests the gangs deal with women who end up dead that no-one cares about.
-    - At the time, I could not comprehend a level of evil like this as part of my day-to-day world.
+    - At the time, I could not comprehend a level of evil like this as part of my normal day-to-day world.
     - Fake accounts like this have a significant name, or specific messages in the profile itself, or in the top few posts below the profile.

 - I wondered if the nurse left hurriedly because she realized she was being drugged and related it to something in the apartment?